ALaDyn/pepc/README.md

 # 5. DIRECTORY STRUCTURE / ADDING OWN FUNCTIONALITY

 Inside the `./src/` directory, you will find four subdirectories:
-- treecode: PEPC kernel, everything that is necessary for the pure algorithmic part of the treecode
+- "treecode": PEPC kernel, everything that is necessary for the pure algorithmic part of the treecode
-- interaction_specific: interaction specific backends.
-The different subdirectories herein (currently: coulomb, vortex, and nearestneighbour) provide data structures and functions for the different applications.
-See inline documentation in the sourcecode (especially inside the coulomb-subdir, which should be well documented) to finc out about what the functions should do and which of them are necessary.
+- "interaction_specific": interaction specific backends.
+The different subdirectories herein (currently mainly: coulomb, darwin, and vortex) provide data structures and functions for the different applications.
+See inline documentation in the sourcecode (especially inside the coulomb-subdir, which should be well documented) to find out about what the functions should do and which of them are necessary.
 The only files that must be provided in this directory are (names may not be changed, public functions and datastructures inside these files are mandatory):